 Contact our Cyclospora legal team today by calling 888-377-8900 or clicking on the button below

 The Centers for Disease Control (CDC) and The Food and Drug Administration (FDA) announced on Friday, June 19, 2020 that they are investigating a multi-state outbreak of Cyclospora infections.
 These cases were linked to store brand ALDI, Hy-Vee, and Jewel-Osco “Garden salads” produced by Fresh Express.
 On June 26th the CDC expanded the outbreak with many new identified cases and added Walmart “Marketside Classic Iceberg Salad” to the recall list.
 On June 29th, the FDA added new salads to the recall list, including salads sold by Giant Eagle and ShopRite.

 The current warning applies to all ALDI, Walmart, Hy-Vee, Giant Eagle, ShopRite and Jewel store brand salads that contained any one of the following ingredients:

 - Iceberg lettuce

 These bagged salads will have a manufacturing identification code on the front side in the upper-right corner just below the “Use By” date.
 Affected products will have a code starting with the letter ‘Z’ followed by a three digit number of 178 or less.
 Use by dates might be as late as July 14.

-At least 509 people have been sickened so far and 23 people have been hospitalized.
+As of July 25th, at least 641 people have been sickened so far and 37 people have been hospitalized.
 These products have been distributed to 31 states and the District of Columbia.

 States where cases have been identified, so far: